Top five vacuum cleaners for 2020

 On a budget?
 Some cheap vacuum cleaners can be really poor at cleaning, but we've got the inside track on the ones worth buying.
 Our top five includes a couple of brilliant options for £100 or less.

-We've also listed three of the worst vacuum cleaners from our recent tests, including two stinkers from major vacuum brands - and one dreadful vacuum that picked up less than 20% of the dirt in its path.
+We've also listed three of the worst vacuum cleaners from our recent tests.
+Two are disappointingly poor offerings from major vacuum brands, and one picked up less than 20% of the dirt in its path.

 Best cylinder vacuum cleaner

 Best upright vacuum cleaner

 Thisl is a brilliant bagless upright vacuum cleaner.
 It's particularly good for pet owners - it absolutely blitzed the pet hair we embedded into carpet during our testing.
 It's also no slouch when it comes to cleaning carpets and hard floors.
 Despite the manufacturers claim, it's actually slightly heavier than an average vacuum cleaner, but we still think it's great.
 It's pricey, but the best upright you can buy.